 An Overlooked, Proven Solution to Terrorism Comments About Invincible Defense Technology

-Excerpts about Invincible Defense Technology from a 254-page report: “55 Trends Now Shaping the Future of Terrorism” edited by Dr. Marvin J. Cetron and Owen Davies.
+Excerpts about Invincible Defense Technology taken from a 254-page report: “55 Trends Now Shaping the Future of Terrorism” edited by Dr. Marvin J. Cetron and Owen Davies.
 The Proteus Trends Series, Volume 1, Issue 2.
 Issued Feb 2008.
-The entire report is available online at: http://www.carlisle.army.mil/proteus/docs/55-terror.pdf .
+A PDF of the entire report is available online on The Air University (AU) official USAF website at: http://www.au.af.mil/au/awc/awcgate/army/proteus-55-terror.pdf .

 Note: The text in blue boxes was written by the editors of the report.
 The text in green boxes was written by Dr. David Leffler, an expert in Invincible Defense Technology.
 Dr. Leffler’s comments appeared in the original document on pages 18, 79, 176, C-13 through C-16.

 Ten Most Important Trends for the Future of Terrorism